THE RETIREMENT GENDER GAP

-While men and women share similar outlooks when it comes to the basic costs and timing of retirement, women face a number of personal and professional challenges that make it more difficult for them to achieve retirement security in their futures.
+While, broadly speaking, men and women may have similar needs when it comes to the basic costs and timing of retirement, women face a number of personal and professional challenges that can make it more difficult for them to achieve retirement security.

-Despite gains in education, employment, and earnings over the past few decades, women still lag far behind their male counterparts when it comes to retirement savings.
-Research from the Transamerica Center for Retirement shows that women's median total household retirement savings are a third of what men have.
-Moreover, men are twice as likely as women to have accumulated $250k or more in retirement savings.1 There are a variety of reasons for this discrepancy, but the net result is that women are achieving vastly different outcomes than men when it comes to securing their financial wellness in retirement.
+Despite gains in education, employment and earnings over the past few decades, women still lag behind their male counterparts when it comes to retirement savings.
+Research shows that women have about 30% less saved by the time they retire than men do.1 There are a variety of reasons for this discrepancy, but the net result is that women are achieving vastly different outcomes than men when it comes to securing their financial wellness in retirement.

 With women making up 47% of the U.S. workforce,2 it’s important for employers to understand that retirement outcomes are not gender neutral.
 Employees, and your company’s long-term bottom line, can benefit greatly from engaging more fully in helping employees prepare for retirement.